What regionalization means for mission

 “Personally, I think regionalization also is another way of pulling back the layer of colonization.”

-With voting still taking place, United Methodists won’t know until early November whether regionalization is ratified.
-To be ratified, constitutional amendments need the support of at least two-thirds of the total annual conference voters worldwide.
+With voting still taking place, United Methodists won’t know until early November whether regionalization will take effect.
+To be ratified, constitutional amendments need the approval of at least two-thirds of the total annual conference voters worldwide.

 One concern is that regionalization, with its greater flexibility around church policies, will harm the shared identity of United Methodists, who span four continents.